 Step 4: Add a dollop of blueberry pie filling on top and bake for 12 minutes at 375 degrees F.

-Tips for cutting your crescent dough rounds
+Tips for cutting your dough

 Before you open your crescent roll dough, sprinkle some flour onto your counter top.
 The dough is sticky and this will help prevent sticking.
 Then lay your crescent sheet onto the counter and, using a round cookie cutter or a cup, cut out as many crescent dough rounds as you can!
 I was able to get 15 danish rounds for the can I purchased.
 Try to aim for a diameter of about 2.5-3″ for mini bite sized danishes.